 The Best Photo Views Near Cagliari Port

-Cagliari is built on hills, so you don’t have to go far from the port to find stunning vistas.
+Since the city is built on hill, you don’t have to go far from the port to find stunning vistas.
 The limestone buildings glow at sunset, making the golden hour is the best time to snap your photos.

 Iconic Landmarks & Vistas